seL4/website/About/FAQ.md

 - has a proof,
 - or has an explicit assumption about it,
-- or is not part of the kernel (i.e. is never called)
+- or is never called

 The functions with explicit assumptions are the machine interface functions mentioned above (they're usually inline asm) and the functions that are only